vogtb/spreadsheet/README.md

 * Test all ExcelDate functions
 Right now we're just using the number of days since 1900, but we should check the other functions.

-* YYYY/MM/DD HH:mm needs more thurough testing

 * Verify that all white-space wild cards are implemented properly

 * Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.

-* Many times I use `\s*` when I actaully mean `\s+`
-Or the are times when I mean "Feb 20 2019" or "Feb 20,2019", and either is correct.

-* Use `startOf('year')` to zero out all dates before building them up.
-No current tests should change because of this but it should eliminate some edge cases.